maxenceLe-brun/site-la-plateforme/README.md

 11/20 edit : WHY IS MY CODE IN GREEN IN laplateforme.css ??????
 I DON'T UNDERSTAND WHY AT LINE 29-30 IT'S FREAKING GREEN please... i can't mentally handle it... i... i don't, i don't wanna be here. just joking but why is this green? i really don't understand

+11/21 midnight edit : a space was the cause of all of this T_T This will be hard to complete all, and i'm already sleepy but nope, you have to work till you've finished (except for contact.html bcs no shit sherlock) you must be a beat saber professional to end this in one day kekw